Forensic Science 2 (8779.3)

 The unit convener reserves the right to question students orally on any of their submitted work.

-In order to achieve a good grade students are advised to attend all lectures and ask questions and not rely on lecture recordings alone.
+In order to achieve a good grade students need to attend all lectures and ask questions.
 More importantly, the material that can be assessed in the assessments is not limited to just the lecture material but can include material from the reading material, the lab activities, the mock case work or any discussion or activities in the unit.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.